roquehomemaster/eBaySalesTool/docs/postgresql_container_issue.md

    - Configure PostgreSQL to produce detailed logs during startup.

 5. **Revisit Volume Permissions**:
-   - Ensure the `ebaysalestool_db_data` volume has the correct permissions and is not corrupted.
+   - Ensure the `listflowhq_db_data` volume has the correct permissions and is not corrupted.

 6. **Collaborate with a Database Expert**:
    - Consult a PostgreSQL expert to identify potential misconfigurations or compatibility issues.